Angel-125/FlyingSaucers/GameData/WildBlueIndustries/FlyingSaucers/Readme.txt

 --RELEASE NOTES---

+0.3.0
+- Flapjack IVA upgraded courtesy of MOARdv :) NOTE: You'll need MOARdv Avionics Systems 0.20.1 or later.
+- Added new S-4 Excalibur parts category.
+- Added test parts for the S-4 Excalibur mothership.
+THESE ARE SUBJECT TO CHANGE WITHOUT NOTICE.

 0.2.11
 - Un-broke the template managers.
 - Finally straightened out the Half Keel to have the proper model and colliders.